Increasing numbers and logistics challenges

 In 2019, research from Imperial College London revealed that toxic air contributed to the premature deaths of around 4,000 Londoners.
 Some cases, predominantly those involving minors, have recently brought the issue back to the top of the news agenda, there is now more pressure than ever for all stakeholders to do their part to make sure these numbers do not increase.

-The role of logistics
+The role of sustainable logistics

 According to a 2020 report from the World Economic Forum, the number of delivery vehicles in the top 100 cities worldwide will increase by 36% by 2030.
 Subsequently, emissions from delivery traffic will increase by 32%, and congestion will rise by 21%.

-New property developments will always come with an increase in deliveries, driving up the volume of traffic on the roads, traffic accidents and emissions in the air.
+New property developments will always come with an increase in parcel deliveries, driving up the volume of traffic on the roads, traffic accidents and emissions in the air.
 The fragmentation of the logistics market in the UK – with an ever-growing number of delivery companies and couriers – means that each building can receive deliveries from multiple couriers every day.
 This affects the air quality of open spaces, creates traffic-related frustration for residents, reduces building safety, and in some cases, increases instances of parcel theft.

 Other elements of liveability can also be significantly improved by changing the logistics flow of a development.
 The growing number of parcel deliveries in the UK means that receptionists, concierge services and facilities managers in both commercial and residential developments spend time every day receiving parcels.
 Carelessness and a lack of accountability also results in building damage.
 Reducing the volume of deliveries each day can free up their time to focus on other elements of their job such as building maintenance and improvement, and reduce building damage, which can have a significant impact on resident satisfaction and be costly to fix.

 Requesting that tenants use an external postal locker service is one way to reducing the volume of deliveries and drivers coming into the property, but there is also the option of installing smart lockers in the reception area.
 This would increase the convenience for tenants as they could collect the parcel from an on-site location at a time that suits them.
+Read more about this solution here.

 Attracting high quality tenants